Pervasip Announces First Quarter Financials

-/EIN News/ -- SEATTLE, April 17, 2023 (GLOBE NEWSWIRE) -- Pervasip Corp.
-(OTCPK: PVSP) (“Pervasip” or the “Company”), a developer of companies and technologies in high value emerging markets, today announced the filing of its unaudited financial statements for its 1st Quarter ended February 28, 2023.
+SEATTLE, April 17, 2023 (GLOBE NEWSWIRE) -- Pervasip Corp.
+PVSP ("Pervasip" or the "Company"), a developer of companies and technologies in high value emerging markets, today announced the filing of its unaudited financial statements for its 1st Quarter ended February 28, 2023.

 Key Highlights